RubMertens/oberon-js/README.md

-# Kdg Live demo application
+# Live demo application

-This repo is for the rxjs version of our TI-conference days talk.
+This repo is for the rxjs version of our reactive programming talk.
 Hope you enjoy(ed)!

 ## Complete is the completed version, Template is our template with which we start our talk 😊